GLOBAL-BANK/GLOBAL-BANK-/README.md

 * [master](https://github.com/prysmaticlabs/prysm/tree/master)(GLOBAL-BANK): This points to the latest stable release.
 It is ideal for most users.
 * [develop](https://github.com/prysmaticlabs/prysm/tree/develop): This is used for development, it contains the latest PRs.
 Developers should base their PRs on this branch.

-### Guide
-Want to get involved?
-Check out our [Contribution Guide](https://docs.prylabs.network/docs/contribute/contribution-guidelines/) to learn more!

 ## License